stefanor/signalk-victron-ble/README.md

   communicating with your Victron devices.
   There are instructions for this [here](https://github.com/keshavdv/victron-ble#usage).
-- Enter the MAC address and advertisment key for each device in the plugin settings in SignalK.
+- Configure each Victron device in the SignalK plugin settings:
+  - Decide on a name for the battery/device/bus, e.g. `house`.
+  - Provide the Bluetooth MAC address of the device.
+  - Provide the advertisement key for the device.
+  - If appropriate, provide a `secondary battery` name. e.g. `start` for a BMV that is connected to a house bank and start bank.
 - Restart SignalK.

 ## Development